Middle School Music Theatre Workshop

 - Perform in the final Musical Theatre Showcase

-- Travel to New York City to see Disney’s Aladdin on Broadway
+- Travel to New York City to see a Broadway show

 - Sunday evening: Audition Techniques Workshop